Agastya9799/AWS-EC2-Nginx/README.md

 In security groups, select the security group which you have given to your EC2 instance.
 And in listeners and routing select the listener as HTTP:80 where HTTP is a protocol and 80 is a port.
 And also you need to create a new target group for your load balancer.

 ## Step-13:
-In basic configuration, choose the target type as “Instance”.
+In basic configuration, choose the target type as __“Instance”__.

 ## Step-14:
 Give the target group name and select protocol as HTTP and Port number as 80.
 Select IP address type as IPv4 and protocol version as HTTP1.
 Leave VPC as default.

 ## Step-15:
-Leave the health check as default and click on “Next”.
+Leave the health check as default and click on __“Next”__.

 ## Step-16:
-Select the instance that you have created and select the “include as pending below” option.
-Then select the “create target group” option.
+Select the instance that you have created and select the __“include as pending below”__ option.
+Then select the __“create target group”__ option.

 ## Step-17:
 Now come back to load balancer creation and select the target group that which you have created.

 ## Step-18:
-And leave remaining options and select the create “load balancer option”.
+And leave remaining options and select the create __“load balancer option”__.

 ## Step-19: